SabrinaMFTC/QrCodeGenerator/README.md

 ## 🚀 Overview

-This application:
+This service provides a REST API that:

-* Generates QR Codes from text or URLs
+* Generates QR Code images from text or URLs
 * Uploads the generated image to **Amazon S3**
-* Returns a URL to access the QR Code
+* Returns a publicly accessible URL for each generated QR Code

+The application follows best practices such as externalized configuration and cloud-ready design principles.

+---

+## 🏗️ Architecture Highlights

+* Stateless REST API
+* Object storage via Amazon S3
+* Public asset delivery directly from S3
-All configuration is handled via environment variables.
+* Configuration via environment variables
+* Docker-based runtime isolation

+This approach avoids streaming files through the backend, improving scalability and performance.

 ---